 Contractor: Lanquist and Illsley Company of Chicago, Illinois.

-Description: The building faces southeast and is a five story gray colored stone structure.
+Description: The building faces southeast and is a five story gray colored stone and concrete structure.
+The building is located on landscaped grounds in the center of the city.
 The ground floor is built of strongly coursed stone with a mezzanine above and Ionic columns rising three stories to a heavy entablature on which is inscribed “The Peoples Laws Define Usage, Ordain Rights and Duties, Secure Public Safety, Defend Liberty, Teach Reverence and Obedience, and Establish Justice”.
 On the south front is a mall with a fountain and the Soldiers and Sailors Monument.
 The building forms the central presence in the civic center with the City Hall on the east and the Federal Building on the west.

 Other Branch Courthouses